rsmease/algo-datastructures-notes/interview_topics/ruby.md

 - Private methods can only be called implicitly by other methods of an instance
     - They cannot be called from outside of the class definition, where the instance is the receiver
-- Private methods can also be called implicitly from any child classes, as long they are caled privately within the child class definition
+- Protected methods can also be called implicitly from any child classes, as long they are called privately within the child class definition
-    - They use an implicit receier self, athougth a fun trick would be to use a receiver of a sibling class that also inherits from the parent class: Sibling.new.method_name will operate just like method_name or self.method_name
+    - They use an implicit receiver self, athougth a fun trick would be to use a receiver of a sibling class that also inherits from the parent class: Sibling.new.method_name will operate just like method_name or self.method_name
-    This trick cannot be used by non-sibling classes
+    - This trick cannot be used by non-sibling classes

 ## Classes, Objects and Modules